danielaciucur/shipping-app-backend/README.md

 ## Running the app without docker

 You will need a local postgres installation for this.
+Afterwards runs:

 ```bash
 # development